topfreegames/offers/docs/source/API.md

     * Code: `200`
     * Content:
       ```
-        {
-          "id": [uuidv4]
-        }
+        {}
       ```

   * Error Response

-    It will return status code 404 not found if the ID doesn't exist
+    It will return status code 404 if the offer with given ID does not exist

     * Code: `404`
     * Content: